 We each have an opportunity to take the chance to truly do the things we love.
 There’s so many reasons not to see that place of your dreams but there’s one big reason why you should.
 That big reason is YOU, you so deserve to have what you want in this grand bazaar of life!
 So if Bali has been on the list, I say go!
-Book that trip and make it happen!
+Book that trip (I’ve got a list of recommended places to stay at the end of this post) and make it happen!
 And when you do here’s the things that made my first trip to Bali so completely magical!

 9 Things To Do On Your Bali Vacation